Home

 Highlighting Achievements and Skills

-• •Identify past projects where you made a significant impact, such as the introduction of a new environmental policy that reduced waste by a certain percentage.
+• •Identify past projects where you made a significant impact, such as implementing EPA PFAS MCL compliance for a utility or closing a CERCLA site.

-• •Use specific action verbs that resonate within the environmental science field such as "analyzed," "developed," "implemented," and "monitored."
+• •Use specific action verbs that resonate within environmental science, such as "analyzed," "developed," "implemented," and "monitored."

-• •Showcase skills that are highly relevant, such as data analysis, project management, and knowledge of environmental regulations.
+• •Showcase skills that are highly relevant, such as GIS, PFAS lab QA, NEPA drafting, and TNFD disclosure.

-When leveraging industry-specific action verbs and terminology, focus on words that reflect scientific inquiry and application.
-Some examples include terms like "ecosystem modeling," "environmental impact assessment," and "conservation planning."
-These terms not only demonstrate your expertise but also align with industry standards.
+When using industry-specific action verbs and terminology, focus on words that reflect scientific inquiry and application.
+Some examples include terms like "ecosystem modeling," "environmental impact assessment," "microplastics characterization," and "conservation planning."
+These terms , plus align with 2026 industry standards.

 Tips for Quantifying Accomplishments